emipa606/LoricaSegmentataArmorSet/README.md

  - They are currently not stuffed and exclusively made of steel because the shade of steel was so dark I would have to white wash all my sprites

  CAVEATS
- - The sprites may not look vanilla friendly and the final product didn&apos;t quite satisfy me either.
-I&apos;ll release a completely improved aesthetic along with the upcoming 1.0 update, hopefully stuffed and with other armor models
+ - The sprites may not look vanilla friendly and the final product didn't quite satisfy me either.
+I'll release a completely improved aesthetic along with the upcoming 1.0 update, hopefully stuffed and with other armor models
  - Also planned to be relased in said update when it comes is a Scutum, either as a separate secondary weapon, a different armor layer, or just added onto the sprite of the armor as a decorative touch
  - Not all my mods are updated, but feel free to check out my other mods here https://steamcommunity.com/sharedfiles/filedetails/?id=1209650945